datahappy1/dummy_file_generator/README.md

 `pip install dummy_file_generator`

 #### Pytest testing:<br />
-Pytest (version 3.9.1) unit and performance tests are also a part of this tool.
+Pytest unit and performance tests are also a part of this tool.
 Install Pytest with `pip install pytest`<br />

 ### To run:<br />